 Aaron: All the raspberry bars are really incredible.
 This proves there’s no reason why healthy can’t be tasty.

 To see the detailed nutritional information, check out Go Lower’s site.
-My homeboy Jimmy Moore also enthusiastically reviewed these smart snack bars a while back, and you can check out his review, too.
 Thanks to Kevin and Hannah for letting us try out the Go Lower line!
 If you like the occasional snack bar, and you don’t want artificial ingredients and sugar, give Go Lower bars a try!

 Technorati tags: [tag] Go Lower, bar, nuts, low carb, low sugar, glycemic index, chocolate [/tag]